Jolly Swag's BGCM STEAM Camp PSA

 What should we expect from BGCM's STEAM Camp?

-STEM is taught as one subject.
+STEAM is taught as one subject.
 Additional arts options are available.

 SCIENCE: Learning through interactive and hands-on science activities.
 Students will become mini scientists and gear up for fun experiments and science adventures!